james-stevens/auto-skew-elle/README.md

 Is a positive integer and specifies the number of python threads to start, which `nginx` will automatically load balance your queries over.

-NOTE: There is no guarantee that subusquent queries will go to the same thread, so if you SQL relies on creating MySQL local variables, it will probably not work.
+NOTE: There is no guarantee that subusquent queries will go to the same thread, so if your SQL relies on creating MySQL local variables, it will probably not work.